juicedata/juicefs-csi-driver/docs/en/introduction.md

 * An application Pod reference an existing JuiceFS PVC;
 * Before actual pod creation, API Server will query against the Webhook API;
 * CSI Controller injects the sidecar container (with JuiceFS Client running inside) into the application pod;
-* API Server creates the application pod, with JuiceFS Client running in its sidecar container, application container can access JuiceFS once it's started.
+* API Server creates the application Pod, with JuiceFS Client running in its sidecar container, application container can access JuiceFS once it's started.

 Some sidecar caveats:

 * FUSE must be supported, meaning that container will run in privileged mode;
-* Different from mount by pod, a sidecar container is injected into the application pod, so sharing PV is not possible.
+* Different from mount by Pod, a sidecar container is injected into the application Pod, so sharing PV is not possible.
 Carefully manage resources when use at scale;
 * Mount point is shared between sidecar & application container using `hostPath`, which means sidecar container is actually stateful, so in the event of a sidecar container crash, mount point cannot automatically restore without re-creating the whole pod (in contrast, Mount Pod mode supports [automatic mount point recovery](./guide/configurations.md#automatic-mount-point-recovery));
 * Do not switch to sidecar mode directly from Mount Pod mode, as existing Mount Pods won't automatically migrate to sidecar mode, and just simply stagnate;
 * CSI Controller will listen for all pod change events under namespaces with sidecar injections enabled.
 If you'd like to minimize overhead, you can even ignore pods by labeling them with `disable.sidecar.juicefs.com/inject: true`, so that CSI Controller deliberately ignores them.